tomjoht/learnapidoc/_docs/resources/docapis_aerisweather_example.md

 permalink: /docapis_aerisweather_example.html
 keywords:
 course: "Documenting REST APIs"
-weight: 6.4
+weight: 13.5
 sidebar: docapis
-section: otherapis
+section: resources
-path1: /otherapis.html
+path1: /resources.html
 ---

 Use the Aeris Weather API to get the wind speed (MPH) for a specific place (your choice).